 Eight Gratifying Ways to Celebrate—No Date Necessary!

 Look into the origins of Valentine’s Day and one adjective seems to pop up over and over—“murky.”
-Meaning, of course, that no one knows for sure where it started or how or why, although there are several possibilities.
+Meaning, of course, that no one knows for sure where or how or why it started, although there are several possibilities.
 So before we dive into what to do, let’s look at how it may have started.

 - A Christian priest, named Valentine (duh!), was martyred on February 14 for marrying soldiers to their lady loves in defiance of a law that fighting men must remain single.
 Again, the romantic theme is evident.